khushbu9716/Master_Ecomm_Project/ProductCatalogueEcom/README.md

 | ⚙️ Reusability      | Not reusable or scalable                              | Can reuse in other controllers/services                      |
 | 🛑 API Response       | Usually returns 500 Internal Server Error             | Can return 404 Not Found using`@ControllerAdvice`            |
 | 📂 Best Practice      | ❌ Avoid using for known business errors              | ✅ Always use for expected domain-level errors               |

+Custom Exception Implementation steps:

+1. Create custom exception class.
+ProductNotFoundException and extends to Exception
+2. Throw exception in service logic -> .orElseThrow(() -> new ProductNotFoundException("Product not found: " + id));
+3. Handle it in ControllerAdvisor

+## What is a DTO (Data Transfer Object)?

+A DTO is a plain Java object that carries data between layers (Controller ⇄ Service ⇄ Repository) without exposing the entity directly.
+It helps you:

+* Hide unnecessary fields
+* Prevent circular references
+* Format data as required by the client
+* Apply validation